-Indian decacorn Byju’s CEO talks about future acquisitions, coronavirus, and international expansion – TechCrunch
+Indian decacorn Byju’s CEO talks about future acquisitions, coronavirus and international expansion – TechCrunch

 And it appears that investors in Byju’s are also not in a hurry.
 “We don’t need to do public listing to give exit to some of the early investors because the business itself will generate enough cash.
 A good number of them have already taken the money they invested out in the last few rounds,” he said.

 Byju’s has raised more than $700 million this year.
-We asked Byju why is the startup raising capital.
-“We have been very capital efficient in terms of how we have used the primary capital we have raised.
+We asked Raveendran why is the startup raising capital.
+“We have been very capital-efficient in terms of how we have used the primary capital we have raised.
 In the first five years, we have utilized less than $350 million of the primary capital — which shows how we have efficiently scaled the model,” he said.

-“Most of the recent fundraising is to finance inorganic growth like full-cash acquisitions.
+“Most of the recent fundraising is to finance inorganic growth, like full-cash acquisitions.
 We are utilizing it to add some strong business models.
 We never raised money because we needed it.
 It was always to add the right partner.
 In recent times, we have added long-term, patient investors,” he said.
-Byju’s is likely not done with its fundraising spree yet as the startup is currently engaging with at least two more investment firms.
+Byju’s is likely not done with its fundraising spree yet, as the startup is currently engaging with at least two more investment firms.

-For expansion in international markets, Byju said it plans to launch a digital learning app aimed at kids in several English-speaking markets.
-He said WhiteHat Jr., will introduce math subject to its offering to serve customers in several markets including Australia, New Zealand.
+For expansion in international markets, Raveendran said it plans to launch a digital learning app aimed at kids in several English-speaking markets.
+He said WhiteHat Jr., will introduce math subjects to its offering to serve customers in several markets, including Australia, New Zealand.

-We also talked about what he thinks of other giant startups in India that are not profitable today, the kind of message that sends to international investors, and whether there is room for any new player in the education market in India, and much more.
-You can watch the full-interview below.
+We also talked about what he thinks of other giant startups in India that are not profitable today, the kind of message that sends to international investors and whether there is room for any new player in the education market in India, and much more.
+You can watch the full interview below.